Our Approach

 Scientists at La Jolla Institute for Immunology (LJI) are studying the genetic causes and cellular response to allergens in an effort to make allergic immunotherapeutics more efficient and even tailored to specific patients.

-LJI Professor Toshiaki Kawakami, M.D., Ph.D., has been studying allergic diseases at the basic as well as clinically relevant levels.
-His group has revealed the secret of a secreted protein named histamine-releasing factor (HRF) as an essential pro-inflammatory effector in asthma and food allergy.
-They have generated inhibitors of HRF that can prevent these diseases in animals and are now working to translate these inhibitors to human diseases.
-Dr. Kawakami is also interested in signaling transduction of mast cell activation and developing better animal models of allergic diseases.
-In the past his laboratory devised a way to induce a condition similar to the allergic disease atopic dermatitis in mice.
+LJI scientists are leaders in the area of allergy research.
+LJI Professor Emeritus Toshiaki Kawakami, M.D., Ph.D., devoted his career at LJI to studying allergic diseases at the basic as well as clinically relevant levels.
+His group revealed the role a secreted protein named histamine-releasing factor (HRF) as an essential pro-inflammatory effector in asthma and food allergy.
+The team generated inhibitors of HRF that can prevent these diseases in animals and worked to translate these inhibitors to human diseases.
+Dr. Kawakami also investigated signaling transduction of mast cell activation and developed better animal models of allergic diseases, including atopic dermatitis.

 Dr. Sette is also investigating cockroach allergy, which is a major contributor to asthma development in urban settings.
 As part of a large NIH-funded effort to develop immunotherapies for this allergy (the Inner City Asthma Consortium, or ICAC), the Sette lab efforts characterize T cell responses in allergic individuals before and after immunotherapy.